Back to School Sale: $100 OFF Sitewide Shop now

 Reducing Transmission and Outbreaks

 Prevention is the best way to reduce the transmission of herpes infection and its outbreaks.
-Moreover, you can reduce the intensity of infection by keeping yourself controlled about popping herpes warts, scratching the affected area, and maintaining hygiene.
+Moreover, you can reduce the intensity of infection by controlling your popping of herpes warts, scratching the affected area, and maintaining hygiene.

 Part 5: Prevention and Risk Reduction